-You are not alone, Northstar Counseling & Therapy can help treat your substance abuse disorder!
+Learn more about Northstar Counseling & Therapy and how we can help treat substance abuse problems.

 There are many benefits to receiving therapy for substance abuse disorders.
 What can be expected is addressing any underlying mental health issues, improving negative behaviors, and working toward healthy relationships and support system.
 Lastly a key component to therapy is reducing the risk of relapse in the future with an individualized relapse prevention plan, specifically identifying triggers to the behavior and then a plan for each.
 Substance abuse treatment really does work, if you are struggling currently with an addiction, a rehab center may benefit you!
 Many states offer programs, it’s best to check locally what is available for you.
 Megan Corrieri, has extensive history working with addicts of all kinds.
 If you have any questions, please schedule a free consultation with her.

 Worried your therapist won’t meet your needs?
 This is exactly why we offer a free consultation.
 Meet your therapist for free and decide for yourself if we can help you.